NaegleLab/PTM-POSE/README.md

 ## Downstream Analysis

-PTM-POSE also provides functions in the `annotate` module for annotating the above outputs with functional information from various databases: PhosphoSitePlus, RegPhos, PTMcode, PTMInt, ELM, DEPOD.
+PTM-POSE also provides functions in the `annotate` module for annotating the above outputs with functional information from various databases: PhosphoSitePlus, RegPhos, PTMcode, PTMInt, ELM, DEPOD, OmniPath, and PTMsigDB.
 You can then identify PTMs with specific functions, interaction, etc. with the `analyze` module.
 For more information and examples of analysis, see the [full documentation](https://naeglelab.github.io/PTM-POSE/).

 ## Have questions?